 World Patient Safety Day 2023 Theme

-World Patient Safety Day, 17 September 2022, WHO urges all stakeholders to “Act now for safe and respectful childbirth!” with the theme “Medication Safety”.
+World Patient Safety Day, 17 September 2023, WHO urges all stakeholders to “Act now for safe and respectful childbirth!” with the theme “Engaging patients for patient safety”.
 Approximately 810 women die every day from preventable causes related to pregnancy and childbirth.